 Board Members

-This Wisconsin Women's Network is a volunteer operated organization that brings together women from diverse backgrounds.
-It was formed to ensure that women from all walks-of-life have a voice in the policy making process in Wisconsin, and the women on the board and committees continue to work towards empowering future generations.
+This Wisconsin Women's Network brings together women from diverse backgrounds.
+It was formed to ensure that women from all walks-of-life have a voice in the policy making process in Wisconsin, and the women on the Board and committees continue to work towards empowering future generations.

 Bianca has designed and managed social service, economic development, and community advocacy programs.
 She is an Executive Consultant who has influenced both state and local policy programs.